 The synthetic image was generated using a tool developed for space missions called OASIS.
 Factors such as the reflectance of Vesta’s surface and the geometric conditions of the VLT/SPHERE observations where accounted for by OASIS, which used a 3D model of Vesta’s shape based on images from NASA’s Dawn spacecraft (which completed a 14-month survey of Vesta between 2011 and 2012).

-SPHERE’s image of Vesta is impressive given the separation between Earth and Vesta, and the small size of the asteroid — it lies twice as far from the Sun as our planet does, and has a mean diameter of just 525 kilometers.
+SPHERE’s image of Vesta is impressive given the separation between Earth and Vesta, and the small size of the asteroid — it lies twice as far from the Sun as our planet does, and has a mean diameter of just 525 kilometers (326 miles).
 It shows Vesta’s main features: the giant impact basin at Vesta’s south pole, and the mountain at the bottom right.
-This is the central peak of the Rheasilvia basin, and is roughly 22 kilometers high — over twice as high as the tallest mountain on Earth, Mauna Kea, which rises roughly 10 kilometers from the basin of the Pacific Ocean floor, and nearing the height of the mammoth Martian volcano Olympus Mons.
+This is the central peak of the Rheasilvia basin, and is roughly 22 kilometers (14 miles) high — over twice as high as the tallest mountain on Earth, Mauna Kea, which rises roughly 10 kilometers (6 miles) from the basin of the Pacific Ocean floor, and nearing the height of the mammoth Martian volcano Olympus Mons.